apache/plc4x/THREAT-MODEL.md

 therefore **`VALID`** (a security gap the PMC intends to fix toward secure-by-default), not `OUT-OF-MODEL: non-default-build`. *(maps to §5a, §10 item 3, §11a, §13)*

+**Shipped 2026-08-24 — question closed.** `tls.verify` defaults to
+`true`; the verifier is chosen as trust-store → pinned certificate → reject, so a connection with no trust anchor now **fails closed**.
+`PermissiveCertificateVerifier` survives only behind an explicit `tls.verify=false`, which warns.
+The disposition stands: if current code with default settings accepts an attacker-presented certificate, that is `VALID`.

 **Q16.** OPC UA `discovery=true` over `security-policy=NONE`.
 The
 spec mandates discovery in cleartext; the driver follows the spec.
 Confirm that "OPC UA discovery handshake unauthenticated" is `BY-DESIGN: